ais-one/cookbook/README.md

    * CI / CD

-## vue-crud-x API DOCUMENTATION

-For more details on the attributes and events of vue-crud-x, please refer to [docs/VueCrudX.md](docs/VueCrudX.md)

----

 ## What is bad about this CRUD Component

 Because of its flexible nature, quite a number of things need to be coded to fit your needs.